emmajanedrews/base-template/_posts/2017-11-29-entice-buyers-by-tweaking-these-4-home-features.md

 Today I’m going to share the top four features that buyers are really searching for in their new dream homes. **If you’re thinking of selling your home, you may want to take special note of this** so that you can see how your home stacks up in regard to what buyers are looking for in the home.

-First, did you know that **buyers make up 90% of their mind about whether or not they like your home before they ever get out of the car?** This means that they already know about the price and about the size of the home, but when they pull up and see your home for the first time, they want to know if they can envision themselves pulling up to this home on a daily basis and hanging out outside of it with their families.&nbsp;
+First, did you know that **buyers make up 90% of their mind about whether or not they like your home before they ever get out of the car?** This means that they already know about the price and about the size of the home, but when they pull up and see your home for the first time, they want to know if they can envision themselves pulling up to this home on a daily basis and hanging outside with their families.&nbsp;

 Since that’s the case, you need to make sure that the outside is awesome; make sure the pressure washing is done (including the driveway), the landscaping is neatly pruned, and that there is straw or mulch in the plant beds across the board. **Do whatever it takes to make the curb appeal look amazing.**